ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 ## Last step: several sets of widgets

 Now we want to enable several sets of widgets in the same page.
 A single reference no longer suffices.
 In the following version, the server-side program asks the client-side program to generate two different references, by calling function `new_set`.
-This function returns what we call a client value.
-On server side, it is not evaluated, and it has an abstract type.
+This function returns what we call a *client value*.
+Client values are values of the client side program that can be manipulated on server side (but not evaluated).
+On server side, they have an abstract type.

 {% highlight ocaml %}
 [%%shared